genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/09_modal.md

 ### Examples

-Below we have two examples of how to use both methods:
+Below we have three examples of how to use both methods:

 - Create a modal positioned to the left:
 ```html